 - develop the habit of theological reflection in combining theoretical knowledge with practical experience;

-- prepare a seminarian to become a collaborative leader by working in a shared ministry.
+- prepare you to become a collaborative leader by working in a shared ministry.

-Each seminarian will participate in programs that are designed to assist him in becoming a competent and effective leader in ministry.
+Specifically, you will participate in the following programs which are designed to assist you in becoming a competent and effective leader in ministry.

-The various programs utilized during the academic year, the pastoral year and summer parish assignments on the parish level introduce the seminarian to the experience of working with all who share responsibility for parish ministry.
-The seminarian learns to appreciate and participate in the shared responsibility and cooperative effort that builds up the parish community.
-As a result, he comes to appreciate his own leadership role in relationship to those with whom he will collaborate in ministry.
+The various programs utilized during the year, the pastoral year and summer parish assignments on the parish level introduce seminarians to the experience of working with all who share responsibility for parish ministry.
+Students learn to appreciate and participate in the shared responsibility and cooperative effort that builds up the parish community.
+As a result, you will come to appreciate your own leadership role in relationship to those with whom you will collaborate in ministry.

 REQUIREMENTS, COMMITMENT, AND ACCOUNTABILITY

-In field education the seminarian experiences challenges to develop his talents and skills effectively.
+In field education, you will meet new programs which will present challenges to develop your talents and skills effectively.